eme64/blog/_posts/2024-12-24-Intro-to-C2-Part04.md

 - `mark_parse_predicate_nodes_useless`: Up to now, all optimizations with predicates should have been performed.
 Remove the predicates, and maybe some loop optimizations that do not need predicates are now unlocked.
 - Note: `major_progress` gets set as soon as a loop optimization is performed that breaks the loop structure, and would require IGVN to be rerun to clean the graph, and `build_loop_tree` to recompute the loop structures.

+**TODO**
+Talk about get / set ctrl "side-table".
+Probably also idom etc. These are the basic loop structure data structures.
+And about major progress.

 [Continue with Part 5](https://eme64.github.io/blog/2024/12/24/Intro-to-C2-Part05.html)